 On the flip side, not being busy, needed and in demand can be sad and frightening – finding meaningful ways to fill your time and avoiding soul-ache becomes the challenge.

 But, whatever our circumstances, there are steps we can take to try and master quiet weekends.

 Recognise where you’re at

-The first step is to acknowledge what you are at – with zero guilt – and don’t be tempted to compare.
+The first step is to acknowledge where you are at – with zero guilt – and don’t be tempted to compare.